Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

 This place was also first opened in 1825 and now contains a series of cobweb laden, grand mausoleums that sit tucked beneath a beautiful blue, wrought iron bridge.

 Graves that actually denote the final resting place of some of the area’s most famous artists.

-Super cool masters of the art world like Degas, Heinrich Heine, Berlioz, Alexander Dumas, Francois Truffaut, Emile Zola, and Adolphe Sax (inventor of the aptly named saxophone).
+You know, super cool masters of the art world like Degas, Heinrich Heine, Berlioz, Alexander Dumas, Francois Truffaut, Emile Zola, and Adolphe Sax (inventor of the aptly named saxophone).

 Also, be on the lookout for a large herd of cats.

 Like, literally, dozens of cats who have decided to make their home among the mausoleums and stand watch over the people buried here.

 Address: 20 Avenue Rachel, 75018, Paris, France